-Federal lands have become a disaster area of poor management.
-When that is pointed out, they just ask for more money so that they can go on using the same top-heavy command and control methods that got us where we are without even mentioning doing ANYTHING about the mechanics of weed and pest introduction (it wouldn't be politic to bite the political hand that feeds them).
+National Forests have become a disaster area of poor management.
+When that is pointed out, their defenders just ask for more money so that they can go on using the same top-heavy methods subject to legal and political manipulation that got us where we are.